Cooper Kupp Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Matchup vs. San Francisco

-- Kupp's 16.7 receiving yards per game in his seven matchups against the 49ers are 78.8 fewer than his over/under for Monday's game.
+- Against the 49ers, Kupp has averaged 16.7 receiving yards per game in his seven career matchups, 79.8 fewer than his over/under for Monday's game.

-- Kupp has caught a touchdown pass against the 49ers once, but did not have multiple TDs in that game.
+- In seven matchups, Kupp has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the 49ers.

-- The 49ers have the NFL's fifth-ranked pass defense this season, yielding 223.0 yards per game through the air.
+- The 49ers are giving up 223.0 passing yards per game this year, the NFL's fifth-ranked pass defense.

 Recent Performances

-- In last week's game against the Titans, Kupp was targeted 13 times and recorded 11 catches for 95 yards.
+- In last week's matchup with the Titans, Kupp caught 11 passes for 95 yards while being targeted 13 times.

-- Kupp has racked up 366 receiving yards (122.0 per game) and three touchdowns, hauling in 28 balls on 35 targets during his last three games.
+- Kupp has caught 28 passes (on 35 targets) for 366 yards (122.0 per game) and three touchdowns in his last three games.

 Kupp's Los Angeles Teammates